frvyd/counting-people-with-yolov3/README.md

 4. Run the Code :)

-5. View Counting People on Camera
+5. View Counting People on Camera:
    After running the script, you will see people being framed and counted in the live video from your camera.

 6. Exit the Program: